monolayer/monorepo/packages/sdk/docs/guide/broadcast.md

 With this workload you can efficiently publish data from the server to connected clients, instead of continually polling the server for data changes from the client.

-A [`Broadcast`](./../reference/api/main/classes/Broadcast.md) in initialized with following arguments:
+A [`Broadcast`](./../reference/api/main/classes/Broadcast.md) is initialized with the following arguments:

-- [session](./../reference/api/main/classes/Broadcast.md#param): function to set the client session.
+- [session](./../reference/api/main/classes/Broadcast.md#param): A function to set the client session.

-- [channels](./../reference/api/main/classes/Broadcast.md#param-1): An object where keys are route strings and values are objects defining the channel and an optional authorization logic.
+- [channels](./../reference/api/main/classes/Broadcast.md#param-1): An object where keys are route strings, and values are objects defining the channel and optional authorization logic.

 ```ts
 import { Broadcast, Channel } from "@monolayer/sdk";